-The Diffie-Hellman cryptoalgebra introduces three further sorts, base, expn, and expr, and six new function symbols, bltk, exp, inv, mul, gen, and one.
+The Diffie-Hellman cryptoalgebra introduces three further sorts, base, rndx, and expt, and six new function symbols, bltk, exp, inv, mul, gen, and one.
+For performance reasons, one should always avoid using variables of sort base.
+Instead, replace the variable with (exp (gen) x), where x is a variable of sort expt.